xshen053/memory-magician/docs/backend/states.md

 method 2 (current used):
 - update searchResults set that card's field to deleted
 - update allCardsOfUser to remove that card too
-- benefit: save an long api call
+- benefit: save a long api call

+# Global states

+## today's review

+- today's review entry

+## calendar

+- all reviews entries

+## search

+- all cards